 Bogey Beware: 16 – 446Y Par 4 – The longest par four at Prospector is this beast that requires a draw off the tee to maximize your distance and shorten up the approach into the green.
 The second shot plays over a desert wash to a green that features a nasty drop off in the back of this green.
 The slope pushes balls back and to the right to a tightly mown chipping area that is difficult to get up and down from.
 With length, a forced carry approach, five bunkers, and a tough green to contend with, bogey is a respectable score here.

 Play Superstition Mountain - Prospector Course in Paris on simulator

-Alone or with friends, whether you are a golfer or not, you can play Superstition Mountain - Prospector Course (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions and spend a good time.
+Alone or with friends, whether you are a golfer or not, you can spend a good time and play Superstition Mountain - Prospector Course (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.